hd2326/Manatee/README.md

 **Model Benchmarking:**

-We examined whether Manatee is able to capture biological information, by benchmarking its two modes.
+We examined whether Manatee is able to capture biological information, by benchmarking its two modes:

 The “predict” mode encodes original transcriptomes (X), reparametrizes the latent space as decoder inputs Z*, and reconstructs X’.

 The “generate” mode, on the other hand, directly decodes X’ from Z*.

-We could benchmark Manatee with the following code:

 ```
 vae=./src/train_vae.py